steven060930/Flappy-Bird-Ai/README.md

 # Flappy-Bird-Ai
-Project build targeting at training AI on how to play the game falppy bird
+Project build targeting at training AI on how to play the game flappy bird

 ## Description of this project